cn-jacott/Whole-Genome-Sequencing-to-Variant-Calling-Pipeline/README.md

 **FASTQ → BAM → gVCF → GenomicsDB → VCF**

 An overview of each step is provided below.
 Detailed commands and execution scripts for each step are available in the corresponding Markdown files.
+Before starting the pipeline, the reference genome for the species of interest must be indexed.
+Instructions for reference genome indexing are provided in the Markdown file `Reference_genome_indexing.md`

 ##  Step 1.
 Quality control of raw reads
 Raw paired-end FASTQ files are inspected to assess read quality, adapter contamination, and base composition.